Average Cost to Sell a House in Michigan

 How much does it cost to sell a house in Michigan?

-The average home seller in Michigan spends about $34,110, or 14.67% of the sale price.
-This can vary widely depending on the state of the market and condition of your home, but working with an agent who offers a discounted rate will be a great help in keeping this cost down.
+The average home seller in Michigan spends about $35,381, or 14.26% of the sale price.
+This will vary quite a bit depending on the sale price and condition of your house, however.
+Working with an agent who offers a discounted rate is a great way to keep this number down.

 How much money will I make when I sell my house?